Christmas Tree Lane: Landmark status

-Deregulation threatens the Lane
+Threats to the Lane

 In 2000, deregulation of the state's electrical utilities caused Southern California Edison to withdraw its maintenance of the Lane's electrical system and provision of free electricity.
 This meant that the grid would have to be metered and electricity would have to be billed.
 Thus the system would require permitting and have to meet all existing electrical codes.
 The Los Angeles County Public Works Department, which is responsible for meters and permits, deemed the old electrical system unsafe, and prohibitive cost estimates to rewire the grid threatened the Christmas Tree Lane tradition.

 The Board of the Christmas Tree Lane Association appealed to the office of Los Angeles County Supervisor Michael D. Antonovich.
 The Department of Public Works assisted in designing a workable, safe and legitimate system.
 The installation cost of $130,000 was covered by Supervisor Antonovich, and the Lane was lighted that year on schedule.

+2025 Eaton Fire

+In early January 2025, Christmas Tree Lane was one of the many landmarks threatened by the devastating Eaton Fire.
+One house on Christmas Tree Lane, and an electrical pole on the nearby Calaveras St were reported to have caught on fire.

+On January 9, it was reported that the trees on Christmas Tree Lane had “narrowly dodged” the fires, being a sign of hope for local residents in a time of hardship for the city of Altadena.
+On January 15, the L.A.
+Times reported that the trees had escaped damage despite "a torrent" of embers coming down on the street's historic cedars and that despite broken branches, most "appear unscathed."
+The head of the Christmas Tree Lane Association, Scott Wardlaw, said "the trees didn't burn and it's not clear why."
+Cristhian Mace, a biologist for Los Angeles County Parks and Recreation said he thought the trees may have been spared because they were well irrigated and not dry and brittle, and that cedar bark is thick and somewhat fire resistant.
+Wardlaw said that if it's feasible, he'd like to see the lights turned on again before they come down in February 2025 “Just so we can say, ‘We’re still here.'”
+At least 13 of the more than 100 Christmas Tree Lane Association volunteers reportedly lost homes in the fire.